martyvona/ArduMon/README.md

 Depending on what you're doing, this might either be a good or bad thing: it can be nice to start fresh each time you connect to the board, but it could also be a no-go for applications that cannot be interrupted.

-You can disable this auto-reset behavior with [hardware](https://astroscopic.com/blog/disable-arduinos-auto-reset-connection) [modifications](https://raspberrypi.stackexchange.com/a/22196) to your Arduino, such as adding a 10uF capacitor between `GND` and `RESET`.
-But doing that will make uploading firmware by USB more annoying, as the Arduino firmware uploader utilizes DTR to automatically reset the board at the right time in the programming cycle.
+You can disable this auto-reset behavior with [hardware](https://astroscopic.com/blog/disable-arduinos-auto-reset-connection) [modifications](https://raspberrypi.stackexchange.com/a/22196) to your Arduino, such as adding a 10uF capacitor between `GND` and `RESET`, or a 120Ohm pullup resistor on `RESET`.
+Normally the Arduino firmware uploader utilizes DTR to automatically reset the board, but if you add the capacitor (vs the resistor), you can still manually push the reset button on the Arduino.

-In most cases it should also be possible to disable the DTR behavior of the serial port.
+In most cases it should also be possible to disable the DTR behavior of the serial port in software, but with some caveats.
 On Linux, run

 ```
 stty -F /dev/ttyUSB0 -hupcl # replace ttyUSB0 with the actual serial port shown in arduino-cli board list
 ```

+though be aware that the `stty` command itself will temporarily open the port, and thus reset the Arduino.
+In some contexts this could be tolerable e.g. if the `stty` command is configured to run at system startup.

-That also *almost* works on OS X, however, there is a twist: OS X appears to reset the serial port settings whenever the port is closed.
-The `stty` command itself opens the port temporarily, but then closes it.
+The `stty` approach also *almost* works on OS X, however, there is a twist: OS X appears to reset the serial port settings whenever the port is closed.
+The `stty` command opens the port temporarily, but then closes it.
 If you then run your serial terminal program (e.g. [minicom](#connecting-with-minicom) or [screen](#connecting-with-screen) the change you just made with `stty` will have already been lost.
-One [workaround](https://apple.stackexchange.com/a/339704) is to open the port *before* running `stty`, hold it open while both `stty` and your serial terminal (e.g. `minicom`) run, and then close it at the end:
+One [workaround](https://apple.stackexchange.com/a/339704) is to open the port *before* running `stty` (unfortunately this initial opening of the port will reset the Arduino), hold it open while both `stty` and your serial terminal (e.g. `minicom`) run, and then close it at the end:

 ```
 exec 3<>/dev/cu.usbserial-10 # open port; replace cu.usbserial-10 with actual port shown in arduino-cli board list